ap-java-ucvts/ait-library-walkthrough/README.md

 # AIT Library Walkthrough

 With the AP exam behind us, it's time to get back to writing code.
-The last piece of code you'll ever write for me.
+One of the last pieces of code you'll ever write for me.
 Sad, I know.
 But such is life, and the show must go on.

 Before we begin, we'll need to configure our development environment.
 We're going to build a simple CRUD (create, read, update, delete) application, and we need more support than Java SE provides.